Guangzhen-Jin/rcac-blogs/docs/blog/posts/Addressing-RStudio-Server-Timeouts-issue.md

 ---

-# Addressing RStudio Server Timeouts issue
+# Addressing RStudio Server Timeout issue

 RStudio Server times out after approximately 60 minutes of inactivity.
 Upon re-entering the session, users are often face login screen where their credentials do not work.